 Here’s how these two emerging image file formats compare, and ultimately which you should use for image delivery.

 AVIF is derived from a video codec.
-Therefore, many video professionals will recognize some of its limitations.
-AVIF has a maximum resolution of 65536 x 65536 pixels.
+Therefore, many video professionals will recognize some of its limitations of 8K.
+Still, AVIF has a maximum resolution of 65536 x 65536 pixels.

 JPEG XR follows the improvements JPEG 2000 made in its maximum image dimensions, boasting a max resolution of 4,294,967,295 x 4,294,967,295 pixels.